Carrots & Cookies

 Easiest Chocolate Cupcakes (from Scratch!)

-• Stack of chocolate chip cookie bars on a white plate.
+• A stack of chocolate chip cookie bars on a white plate.

 • Truffles with various toppings on a white plate.